freqlabs/nbd-client/README.md

 keeping the network client in a userland daemon rather than in a kernel module.

-Casper is used to sandbox the DNS lookup of the server host, and Capsicum is used to limit the capabilities of the client once connected.
+Casper is used to sandbox the DNS lookup of the server host as well as for logging messages to syslog.
+Capsicum is used to limit the capabilities of the client once connected.

-Messages are logged via syslog, and to stdout and stderr when running interactively.

 The client immediately daemonizes unless passed the `-f` flag, in which case it remains running in the foreground.